quicwg/multipath/draft-ietf-quic-multipath.md

 ## Memory Allocation for Per-Path Resources

 The initial_max_path_id transport parameter and the Max Path ID field in the MAX_PATH_ID frame limit the number of paths an endpoint is willing to maintain and accordingly limits the associated path resources.

-Furthermore, as connection IDs have to be issued by both endpoint for the same path ID before an endpoint can open a path, each endpoint can further control the per-path resource usage (beyond the connection IDs) by limiting the number of Path ID that is issues connection IDs for.
+Furthermore, as connection IDs have to be issued by both endpoint for the same path ID before an endpoint can open a path, each endpoint can further control the per-path resource usage (beyond the connection IDs) by limiting the number of Path ID that it issues connection IDs for.

-Therefore to avoid unnecessarily resource usage that potentially could be exploited in a resource exhaustion attack, endpoints should allocate those additional path resource, such as e.g. for packet number handling, only after path validation has successfully completed.
+Therefore, to avoid unnecessarily resource usage, that potentially could be exploited in a resource exhaustion attack, endpoints should allocate those additional path resource, such as e.g. for packet number handling, only after path validation has successfully completed.

 ## Request Forgery with Spoofed Address